MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 ## Register a new app with your identity provider

 You need to register a new app with your identity provider and get a Client ID and Client Secret before you can configure authentication in Power Virtual Agents.
-This section describes how to do that with the [Azure portal](https://portal.azure.com).
+This section describes how to do that with the [Azure portal](https://portal.azure.com) for AAD.
+If you have a different identity provider, please consult its setup instructions.

 Make sure to configure the redirect URL to be `https://token.botframework.com/.auth/web/redirect`, and that the assigned API permissions and scopes for the app are the same permissions you need the bot to access.